enso-org/enso/docs/distribution/fallback-launcher-release-infrastructure.md

 files explained in the
 [specification above](#fallback-infrastructure-specification).
-Each release uploaded to GitHub Releases is automatically uploaded to this S3 bucket so it also acts as a backup, and if it is necessary, all that needs to be done to enable the fallback is to set the `enabled` property in the manifest to `true`.
+Each release uploaded to GitHub Releases is automatically uploaded to this S3 bucket so it also acts as a backup.

+If it is necessary, all that needs to be done to enable the fallback is to set the `enabled` property in the manifest to `true`.

+### Updating the Release List

+When a new release is built on the CI, its packages are uploaded to the S3 bucket, but also the `release-list.yaml` has to be updated.
+This is handled by downloading the file, appending to it and re-uploading it.
+This mechanism is not safe from race conditions if multiple release jobs were running at the same time, so we require that release jobs are invoked serially (and since new releases are not added extremely frequently, this should not be an issue currently).
+If this ever becomes a problem, a more complex solution can be developed which synchronizes access to the release list.